Mortar (weapon): History

 Mortars have been used for hundreds of years.
-The earliest reported use of mortars was in Korea in a 1413 naval battle when Korean gunsmiths developed the wan'gu (gourd-shaped mortar) (완구, 碗口).
+The earliest reported use of mortars occurred in Korea in a 1413 naval battle: Korean gunsmiths developed the wan'gu (gourd-shaped mortar) (완구, 碗口).
 The earliest version of the wan'gu dates back to 1407.
 Ch'oe Hae-san (1380–1443), the son of Ch'oe Mu-sŏn (1325–1395), is generally credited with inventing the wan'gu.
-In the Ming dynasty, general Qi Jiguang recorded the use of a mini cannon called the hu dun pao that was similar to the mortar.
+During the Ming dynasty, general Qi Jiguang (1528-1588) recorded the use of a mini-cannon called the hu dun pao that resembled a mortar.

 The first use in siege warfare was at the 1453 siege of Constantinople by Mehmed the Conqueror.
-An Italian account of the 1456 siege of Belgrade by Giovanni da Tagliacozzo states that the Ottoman Turks used seven mortars that fired "stone shots one Italian mile high".
+An Italian account by Giovanni da Tagliacozzo of the 1456 siege of Belgrade states that the Ottoman Turks used seven mortars that fired "stone shots one Italian mile high".
 The time of flight of these was apparently long enough that casualties could be avoided by posting observers to give warning of their trajectories.

 Engraving depicting the Venetian siege of the Acropolis of Athens, September 1687.
 The trajectory of the shell that hit the Parthenon, causing its explosion, is marked.